ZGRJX/3340/README.md

 # 3340
-this page is group 43, dataset 10.
+this is group 43, dataset 10, MATH 3340 final project.